 Year Ended December 31,

-2012 2013 2014
+2013 2014 2015

-\$ \$ \$
+\$ \$

-Balance as of January 1 (831,361) (1,051,973)
+Balance as of January 1 (831,361) (1,051,973) (957,162)

-Additions (830,348) (194,892)
+Reverse (additions) (194,892) 255,264

 Write off 90,811

-Changes due to exchange rate translation (1,013) (25,720) 4,000
+Changes due to exchange rate translation (25,720) 4,000 47,631

-Balance as of December 31 (831,361) (1,051,973) (957,162)
+Balance as of December 31 (1,051,973) (957,162) (654,267)

-The Group has recognized a valuation allowance against deferred tax assets on tax loss carry forwards of \$830,348, \$194,892 and nil for the years ended December 31, 2012, 2013 and 2014, respectively.
+The Group has recognized a valuation allowance against deferred tax assets on tax loss carry forwards of \$194,892, nil and reversed \$255,264 for the years ended December 31, 2013, 2014 and 2015, respectively.

 The Group assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
-A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three year period ended December 31, 2014.
+A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three year period ended December 31, 2015.
 Such objective evidence limits the Group's ability to consider other subjective evidence such as our projections for future growth.
+In 2015, some entities start to gain profit and the valuation allowance was reversed accordingly.

-On the basis of this evaluation, as of December 31, 2014, a valuation allowance of \$957,162 was recorded to reflect only the portion of the deferred tax assets that is not more likely than not to be realized.
+On the basis of this evaluation, as of December 31, 2015, a valuation allowance of \$654,267 was recorded to reflect only the portion of the deferred tax assets that is not more likely than not to be realized.
 The amount of the deferred tax assets considered realizable, however, could be adjusted if estimates of future taxable income during the carry forwards period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as our projections for growth.
+In 2015, the Group has determined that the deferred tax assets of several subsidiaries will be more likely than not utilized in the future and has reversed valuation allowance for the determined tax assets.